ykumar6/passport-google-oauth/README.md

     app.get('/auth/google',
       passport.authenticate('google-oauth', { scope: ['user_status', 'user_checkins'] }),
       function(req, res){
-        // The request will be redirected to Facebook for authentication, with
+        // The request will be redirected to Google for authentication, with
         // extended permissions.
       });

 #### Examples

-For a complete, working example, refer to the [login example](https://github.com/jaredhanson/passport-facebook/tree/master/examples/login).
+For a complete, working example, refer to the [login example](https://github.com/jaredhanson/passport-google-oauth/tree/master/examples/login).

 ## Credits